crealime/linux-network-admin/cli/processes.md

 `bg 1` — start task 1 in the background

-`dd if=/dev/zero of=/dev/null &` — & at the end of the line — run the program in the background
+`dd if=/dev/zero of=/dev/null &` — & at the end of the line — run the program in the background mode

 `fg 1` — take the program 1 from the background to the terminal